margaretmf/margaretmf.github.io/vocabulary.md

 * The quality of being honest and having strong moral principles; moral uprightness
 * The state of being whole and undivided

+## Ecosystem: ##
+* A biological community of interacting organisms and their physical environment
+* A complex network or interconnected system.